Cornell-ku/lizcornell.github.io/README.txt

 Elizabeth Cornell Afrakomah Awuku
-Display of skills and projects
+Display of my skills and projects